GemRoomGames/grgsite/_posts/2022-01-25-The-Murderous.md

 + **Hear** wind whistling though crumbling mausoleums, and nothing else.
 + **Smell** the faint scent of overgrown wild roses carried on the wind.
 + Following the cliff inland takes you to The Ruined City.
 Following it to the sea offers no easier route north.
++ From the top of the cliff you can see north past the Graves lies a lush valley.
+A giant sword rises out of its tangles.
+To the Northwest, a human skeleton encased in crystal.
+Beyond both, a distant Ziggurat in the mist.

 ### Baxter, Gecko Mercenary